Table of Contents

 Impact of whole grains on body weight

-A 2020 systematic review and meta-analysis (SR/MA) of randomized controlled trials (RCTs) indicated that while observational studies typically show a benefit of whole grains regarding body weight and obesity, the controlled trials in this review indicate there is no measurable benefit of whole grain consumption on body composition outcomes.(Sadeghi, 2020) The authors actually find that increasing whole grain consumption slightly increased body mass index (BMI) in individuals in overweight or obesity categories or who were otherwise unhealthy.
-However, it is important to realize that most of the studies included simply added whole grains to the participant’s diets and did not actually substitute out different foods, and it is not surprising that body weight was gained when there was no additional attempt to decrease caloric consumption.
+A 2020 systematic review and meta-analysis (“SR/MA”) of randomized controlled trials (“RCTs”) found that while observational studies typically showed a benefit of whole grain intake regarding body weight and obesity, the controlled trials in this review indicated there is no measurable benefit of whole grain consumption on body composition outcomes.(Sadeghi, 2020) The authors actually found that increasing whole grain consumption led to a small increase in body mass index (“BMI”) in individuals in overweight or obesity categories or who were otherwise unhealthy.
+However, it is important to realize that most of the studies included simply added whole grains to the participants’ diets and did not actually substitute out different foods; it is not surprising that body weight was gained when there was no additional attempt to decrease caloric consumption.

 Impact of whole grains on health outcomes

 Several reviews regarding whole grain consumption have been published:

 - A 2016 SR/MA of prospective studies showed significant health benefits of 90 grams (3 servings) intake of whole grains daily with risk reductions of 15-22% for ACM, CVD, and total cancer.
 Further milder benefit was seen with intake up to 7 servings of whole grains daily.(Aune, 2016b)